Regularizing Extrapolation in Causal Inference: Abstract

 \section{Abstract}

-Many common estimators in machine learning and causal inference are linear smoothers, where the prediction is a weighted average of the training outcomes.
-Some estimators, such as ordinary least squares and kernel ridge regression, allow for arbitrarily negative weights, which improve feature imbalance but often at the cost of increased dependence on parametric modeling assumptions and higher variance.
-By contrast, estimators like importance weighting and random forests (sometimes implicitly) restrict weights to be non-negative, reducing dependence on parametric modeling and variance at the cost of worse imbalance.
-In this paper, we propose a unified framework that directly penalizes the level of extrapolation, replacing the current practice of a hard non-negativity constraint with a soft constraint and corresponding hyperparameter.
-We derive a worst-case extrapolation error bound and introduce a novel ``bias-bias-variance'' tradeoff, encompassing biases due to feature imbalance, model misspecification, and estimator variance; this tradeoff is especially pronounced in high dimensions, when positivity is poor.
-We then develop an optimization procedure that regularizes this bound while minimizing imbalance and outline how to use this approach as a sensitivity analysis for dependence on parametric modeling assumptions.
-We demonstrate the effectiveness of our approach through synthetic experiments and a real-world application, involving the generalization of randomized controlled trial estimates to a target population of interest.
+Many causal inference and machine learning estimators are linear smoothers, where the prediction is a weighted average of training outcomes.
+Whether weights are constrained to be non-negative creates a key tradeoff: non-negative weights (e.g., inverse propensity weighting, random forests) limit extrapolation but can worsen covariate imbalance, while unconstrained weights (e.g., OLS, kernel ridge regression) improve balance but increase dependence on parametric assumptions.
+We propose a unified framework that directly penalizes extrapolation via a soft constraint on negative weights, replacing the standard hard non-negativity restriction.
+We derive a worst-case error bound and introduce a novel ``bias-bias-variance'' tradeoff among distributional imbalance, model misspecification, and estimator variance; this tradeoff is especially pronounced in high dimensions with poor positivity.
+We develop a convex optimization procedure that regularizes this bound and outline how to use the extrapolation penalty as a sensitivity analysis for parametric assumptions.
+We demonstrate our approach on synthetic data and a real-world application generalizing randomized trial estimates to a target population.

-\section{Introduction}
+\section{INTRODUCTION}

-A core challenge in observational causal inference and domain adaptation is to adjust data distributions so that features are comparable across distinct groups, such as control and treated groups or source and target populations \citep{imbens2015causal, farahani2021brief}.
-Weighting estimators and linear smoothers, in which the predictions is a weighted average of training outcomes, are widely used for such adjustment; examples include implicit weighting estimators like ordinary least squares (OLS) and random forests and explicit weighting approaches like inverse propensity score weighting \citep[IPW][]{li2013propensity} and importance sampling \citep{thomas2017importance}.
+A core challenge in observational causal inference and domain adaptation is to adjust data distributions so that features are comparable across distinct groups, such as control and treated arms or source and target populations \citep{imbens2015causal, farahani2021brief}.
+Weighting estimators and linear smoothers, in which the prediction is a weighted average of training outcomes, are widely used for such adjustment; examples include implicit weighting estimators like ordinary least squares (OLS) and random forests and explicit weighting approaches like inverse propensity score weighting \citep{li2013propensity} and importance sampling \citep{thomas2017importance}.